NemoAndrea/SpotiStation/docs/setup.md

 export SPOTIPY_REDIRECT_URI='your-app-redirect-url'
 ```

-then run `test_spotipy.py` it will generate a .cache file in the current directory.
+then navigate into the SpotiStation repository and run `python /src/cache_spotipy_credentials.py` and follow the instructions.
 If all is well, you will be shown a link.
 Paste that link in a browser where you are signed into Spotify.
 You will be asked to agree to some terms.
 Read the terms, agree and then you will be shown a blank/error page. **This is not a mistake!** The URL of the page will actually contain a code that you need to paste back into your terminal!
 Copy **the entire** url and paste it into the terminal as asked.
+Check that after this procedure a `.cache` file was generated in the current directory.

+> **🚧 This section is in need of revision - the cache file is currently not used.

 If that went well a `.creds` file should have been generated.
 Move it into the root folder of the repository (so out of `src`).